 non-approved countries cannot be directly imported to Australia.
 They have to come to Australia through an approved group 1, 2 or 3 country.

 any chance your dog or cat may visit a group 3 or a non-approved country we recommend they have a rabies vaccination and rabies neutralising antibody titre (RNAT) test before leaving Australia.
 This will ensure they can return to Australia in the shortest possible time.
 Rabies vaccinations last between one and three years and you will need to check this validity with your veterinarian.
 An RNAT test with an acceptable result (0.5IU/ml or more) is valid for 24 months from the date the blood was drawn.

-Please note that you will need to maintain valid rabies vaccinations and RNAT tests for the entire time your dog or cat is overseas.
+Please note that if you want the option to return your animal to Australia at short notice you will need to maintain valid rabies vaccinations and RNAT tests for the entire time your dog or cat is overseas.
 If you don’t do this, your animal will have to meet the mandatory 180 day waiting period overseas following an RNAT test if they have visited any group 3 or non-approved countries.

 If you are likely to return your dog or cat to Australia within six months of departure, we recommend that you apply for, and hold, a valid Australian import permit before leaving Australia.